niplav/site/resolving.md

-other methods that could be investigated, specifically methods that use different methods of evaluating graph similarity or ones that result in weak orderings, or methods that are selected to preserve as many inclusion-maximal consistent subgraphs as possible.
+other methods that could be investigated, specifically methods that use different methods of evaluating graph similarity or ones that result in weak orderings, or methods that are selected to preserve as many maximal consistent subgraphs as possible.

 Resolving inconsistent graphs could also be approached from a different perspective using random walks on the graph, breaking cycles and